stlartworks/stlartworks.github.io/apply.md

 Apply below:

-The St. Louis ArtWorks Spring Apprenticeship application is accepted from November 15, 2023, until January 2, 2024.
-You will receive an email from the Program Manager if selected for an interview and portfolio review.
+The St. Louis ArtWorks Summer Apprenticeship application is accepted from February 12, 2024 to May 24, 2024.
+Only after March 11 will you receive an email from the Program Manager, if selected for an interview.

-<iframe style="width: 100%" src="https://docs.google.com/forms/d/e/1FAIpQLSctdI13Ollbq7uJyHXMDPzXFZZB-mp_KY_4Gnc7ZEOoK7aMbQ/viewform?embedded=true" width="100%" height="2435" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+<iframe style="width: 100%" src="https://docs.google.com/forms/d/e/1FAIpQLSdS3BQpBHw7y4-PX30QnuyWfZDydDW_jjgwLJHOCsm40TEIrw/viewform?embedded=true" width="100%" height="2435" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 <!--Sorry, applications are currently closed.
 There will be another opportunity to apply next season.
 Please check back later.-->